xarkenz/mars-red/docs/mips/exceptions.md

 - TOC
 {:toc}

+{: .note }
+This page is largely based on the [original MARS documentation](https://dpetersanderson.github.io/Help/MarsExceptions.html).

+## Introduction

 Exceptions, traps, and interrupts are all distinct from each other, though they use the same underlying mechanism.
 Exceptions are caused by exceptional conditions that occur at runtime such as invalid memory address references.
 Traps are caused explicitly by certain instructions,